flatcar-archive/flatcar-docs/docs/provisioning/config-transpiler/getting-started.md

 Container Linux Configs are YAML files conforming to ct's schema.
 For more information on the schema, take a look at [configuration][1].

-ct can be downloaded form its [GitHub Releases page][4] or used via Docker (`cat example.yaml | docker run --rm -i quay.io/coreos/ct:latest-dev --platform=YOURPLATFORM`).
+ct can be downloaded from its [GitHub Releases page][4] or used via Docker (`cat example.yaml | docker run --rm -i quay.io/coreos/ct:latest-dev --platform=YOURPLATFORM`).

 As a simple example, let's use ct to set the authorized ssh key for the core user on a Container Linux machine.